moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 ```
 </details>

-The explain plan shows the total there are `9211` partitions that will need to be scanned.
-The estimation warehouse diagram has guidelines for 8,000 and 16,000 multipartitions.
+The EXPLAIN plan shows the total there are `9211` partitions that will need to be scanned.
+The estimation warehouse diagram has guidelines for 8,000 and 16,000 multi-partitions.

 We'll start with the `L` warehouse.

 Let's first run the below statement to prevent caching for benchmarking:

 ```sql
 ALTER SESSION SET USE_CACHED_RESULT = FALSE;
 ```
-Here were the query runtimes:
+These were the query run-times:

 - 'L': 32m17s
 - 'XL': 11m32s

-Pasting the runtimes in our spreadsheet:
+Pasting the run-times in our spreadsheet:

 | warehouse_size | Credits/hr | runtime minutes part | runtime seconds part | runtime in hours | cost    |
 |----------------|------------|----------------------|----------------------|------------------|---------|